What is grid trading?

 Suppose a long grid strategy is filled in the following order:

-As such, the last buy-order ($10,000) will be matched with a corresponding sell-order at $10,100.
-Subsequently, the remaining buy orders will be matched at a higher selling price, respectively.
+The last buy order (10,000 USDT) will be matched with a corresponding sell order at 10,100 USDT, and the remaining buy orders will be matched at a higher selling price.